pronebird/wordtube/readme.txt

 === wordTube ===
-Contributors: Alex Rabe
+Contributors: Alex Rabe, Andrej Mihajlov
 Donate link: http://alexrabe.de/donation/
 Tags: flash, swf, swfobject, video, youtube, media, mp3, images, admin, ads Requires at least: 2.8
-Tested up to: 3.1
+Tested up to: 3.6.1

 wordTube is your Media Center plugin for WordPress.

 == Description ==

-This plugin manages the JW FLV MEDIA PLAYER 5.1 and makes it easy for you to put music, videos or flash movies onto your WordPress posts and pages.
+This plugin manages the JW FLV MEDIA PLAYER 6 and makes it easy for you to put music, videos or flash movies onto your WordPress posts and pages.
 Various skins for the JW PLAYER are available via www.longtailvideo.com